 Wooden-boat builders have long used “bird’s-mouth” joinery to construct hollow masts and booms.
-We landlubbers can take advantage of this strong edge-to-edge joint, shown right, when making cylindrical objects, such as columns, arched chest lids, or turned vessels.
+We landlubbers can take advantage of this strong edge-to-edge joint, shown above, when making cylindrical objects, such as columns, arched chest lids, or turned vessels.

 The bird’s-mouth joint tops a miter joint for a number of reasons: First, introducing the cutaway “mouth” creates more gluing surface.
 Secondly, the mouth cradles the mating workpiece, making it nearly impossible for the joint to slip out of alignment during a glue-up.
 Finally, you cut only one side of the joint, so you reduce your machining time—and chance for error—by half.